dodona-edu/dodona/README.md

 These steps are not required to run the server, but you need docker to actually evaluate exercises.

 1. Install and start `docker`.
-2. run `docker pull dodona/dodona-python`
+2. Run `docker pull dodona/dodona-python`

 If you want to build the docker images yourself:
 1. Clone the [docker-images repository](https://github.com/dodona-edu/docker-images).